side-projects-42/Resource-Store-2/Container/wifelette/core-notes/ember.js/2015-11/november-13.md

 GC: last week we had to revert our build for ember-cli, still not sure why

-SP: yeah just upgrade ember-cli and npm shinkwrap --dev with npm 3, and things should work
+SP: yeah just upgrade ember-cli and npm shinkwrap –dev with npm 3, and things should work

 SP: feature.json needs to be in the babel cache for ember builds.
 Rob was going to do this, I’ll maybe take a look.